NVIDIA/modulus/docs/api/modulus.metrics.rst

-Modulus Metrics
+PhysicsNeMo Metrics
 ===============

-.. automodule:: modulus.metrics
+.. automodule:: physicsnemo.metrics
-.. currentmodule:: modulus.metrics
+.. currentmodule:: physicsnemo.metrics

 Basics
 -------

-Modulus provides several general and domain-specific metric calculations you can leverage in your custom training and inference workflows.
+PhysicsNeMo provides several general and domain-specific metric calculations you can leverage in your custom training and inference workflows.
 These metrics are optimized to operate on PyTorch tensors.